-The Gang home page, found on the school systems website, has a link by which any person can access the Gang Related Incident Reporting Form.
-The form is used to report any gang related activity or similar destructive behavior.
-Schools conduct an investigation for each incident that is reported.
-In every case, schools used the student information system to record their gang information.
-Both Student Services and Security work collaboratively to record data.
-Each year, data is reviewed to determine trends and action steps that are needed to reduce incidents.
+PGCPS' Anti-Bullying website has a link which may be accessed to complete the Bullying, Harassment or Intimidation Form.
+This form also provides an opportunity to report gang-related or gang recruitment activity.

+Schools are required to conduct an investigation for each reported incident.
+In every case, schools use the student information system to record gang information.
+The Department of Student Services and the Department of Security Services work collaboratively to record and review data to determine trends and action steps to reduce gang related incidents.